-Operations Center uses adapter and ORB technology to establish connections and interactions with third-party management systems.
-Adapters are configured with a one-to-one relationship, where one adapter talks to a specific management system either directly or through an ORB.
-See the Operations Center 5.5 Adapter and Integration Guide for details on creating and configuring adapters and ORBs.
-Operations Center adapters and ORBs are identified by their credentials and optionally by a trusted list of IP addresses.
-This combination identifies the Operations Center adapters and ORBs from which the server accepts and process information requests.

-When a management system does not require an ORB, the Operations Center adapter passes its credentials along with the information requests to the remote management system.
+Operations Center uses adapters to establish connections and interactions with third-party management systems.
+Adapters are configured with a one-to-one relationship, where one adapter talks to a specific management system.
+See the Operations Center Adapter and Integration Guide for details on creating and configuring adapters.
+Operations Center adapters are identified by their credentials and optionally by a trusted list of IP addresses.
+This combination identifies the Operations Center adapters from which the server accepts and process information requests.
+The Operations Center adapter passes its credentials along with the information requests to the remote management system.